Language:

 4. Write Out Your Business Plan and Work With a Strategy

 Create a business plan to focus you on your short- and long-term goals.
-Business plans aren’t a one-size-fits-all approach; they can be written however you’d like.
-But some key aspects of a business plan for your credit repair agency:
+Business plans aren’t a one-size-fits-all approach; they can be written however you want.
+Some key aspects of a business plan for your credit repair agency are:

-Supply and Demand: Outline the research you performed when finding your target market.
+- Supply and Demand: Outline your research when finding your target market.
 What is this community struggling with, and how can you solve their problem?

 5. Decide on the Type of Business Entity

-Limited Liability Company or Limited Liability Partnership (LLC or LLP): A formal business structure that protects a business owner from the business.
-Can be for a single-member LLC or an LLP.
+- Limited Liability Company or Limited Liability Partnership (LLC or LLP): A formal business structure that protects a business owner from the business.
+It can be for a single-member LLC or an LLP.

 S Corporation (S-corp): A formal business that separates a business owner’s liabilities from their business and has less than 100 stakeholders.